-Medical personnel can reuse tools like surgical basins and sterilisation wraps.
+Medical personnel can reuse tools like surgical basins and sterilization wraps.
 And doing so can reduce waste from a practice or hospital by several tonnes per year.
-Some hospitals are experimenting with replacing blue wrap (a commonly used polypropylene sheeting) with reusable sterilisation containers that practitioners can clean, just like the instruments they contain.
+Some hospitals are experimenting with replacing blue wrap (a commonly used polypropylene sheeting) with reusable sterilization containers that practitioners can clean, just like the instruments they contain.

 This product results in a 67% reduction in energy used during the production process.
 And eliminates more than 500 pounds of plastic waste for every 10,000 skin staplers used.
 They've also developed a sustainable needle counter box.
 This eliminates 93% of the plastic waste associated with a product used in nearly every operating room procedure.